rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 It is one of these apps that can be described as: _was easy to write, is hard to maintain or understand_.
 I am sure very few readers will be surprised by existence of a hard to maintain JS application, but let's put taking about this aspect aside.
 Is writing "easy" code the same as generating excessive cognitive load for the maintainers?
-I think it often can be, it is not that hard to incrementally develop a non penetrable maze.
+I think it typically is, it is not that hard to incrementally develop a non penetrable maze.
-IMO, this is what will happen by default.
 Maintaining some code structure to manage the cognitive load is not "easy".
+I am going to argue that it is not necessarily very hard either.
+The starting point is considering extraneous loads.

 Software is made out of many interacting pieces (granularity of statements, atomic computations, even lines of code).
 This collection will not be easy to comprehend just because the pieces are easy to comprehend.